 So I went back to my tried-and-true website builder software and built the website there.
 It was quite a relief to get the report back that the site 'worked'.

-Here is where I admit that it hadn't ever occured to me to consider whether my own website is accessible.
+Here is where I admit that it hadn't ever occurred to me to consider whether my own website is accessible.
 Now I'm more mindful but certainly not skilled in dealing with it.
 I lucked out through trial and error.

 Have you considered if your website, blog and newsletter are accessible to the blind?